-Heartland Bank's credit rating – what is it and what does it mean?
+What is Heartland Bank's credit rating and what does it mean?

-Heartland Bank has a credit rating of BBB- (Outlook Negative).
+Heartland Bank has a long-term issuer rating of BBB (Outlook Stable) issued by Fitch Ratings.

 What is a credit rating?